DorisBao/BMAD/README.md

             ├── ...
 ```
 ### Our codebase
 We support 14 algorithms in our BMAD and the results are shown in Table 2.
-To download all trained checkpoints: https://drive.google.com/drive/folders/105s6IzMO-Y5P_a_YkQ_dzL0YgbmGPhd8?usp=sharing
+Our trained checkpoints can be downloaded from [Google drive](https://drive.google.com/drive/folders/1La5H_3tqWioPmGN04DM1vdl3rbcBez62?usp=sharing)

 ![](imgs/table3.png)